Edison-Cabrera/AO-Refining-App/README.md

-# AO-Refining-App
-## Albion Refining Calculator
+# Albion Online Refining Calculator App

-### This is my take on Albion Online Refining Calculator App
+### This is my take on Refining Calculator for Albion Online game

-How does Albion Online do refining calculations?
+##### How does Albion Online do refining calculations?

-First off, Albion Online relies on specs (specialization) of player.
+First off, Albion Online relies on *specs* (specialization) of player.
 Starting from Tier 4(t4) up to Tier 8(t8), you get specialization for each tier of materials when refining.
 Specialization is like levels you grind in most mmos.
 There is a minimum of 1 specs once you unlocked the tier and maximum of 100.